Nikon D500 vs Sony A6500

-The Nikon D500 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and October 2016.
+The Nikon D500 and the Sony Alpha A6500 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and October 2016.
 The D500 is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 20.7 megapixels, whereas the Sony provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Nikon D500 and the Sony A6500.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D500 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (52 percent) than the Nikon D500.
 Moreover, the A6500 is substantially lighter (47 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.